Given Imaging gets FDA clearance for colon camera pill

-JERUSALEM (Reuters) - Camera-in-a-pill maker Given Imaging said on Monday it received U.S. Food and Drug Administration clearance for a pill to provide visualization of the colon that has a global market of 3 million procedures a year.
+JERUSALEM, Feb 3 (Reuters) - Camera-in-a-pill maker Given Imaging said on Monday it received U.S. Food and Drug Administration clearance for a pill to provide visualisation of the colon that has a global market of 3 million procedures a year.

 The pill, called the PillCam Colon, may be used for detection of colon polyps in patients after an incomplete optical colonoscopy, the Israeli medical device maker said.